Taking a gap year before university gives you a fantastic opportunity to see different places, try new things and learn about how the world works.

 It could be any sort of work such as cleaning, bar work, organising the office, or if you are handy at DIY you could offer your skills and help with maintenance.

-With the advent of digital photography and smartphones that have cameras to rival professional equipment, you’d think everyone and every company can take great quality photos.
+With the advancement of digital photography and smartphones with cameras that rival professional equipment, you’d think everyone and every company can take great quality photos.

 However, do a search of local companies and you’ll quickly see many will have poor, out of focus, low quality images on their website and social media.

-Here is where you come in, send them an email, examples of your work and propose to them how you can use your skills to help them.
+Here is where you come in.
+Send them an email, include examples of your work, and propose to them how you can use your skills to help.

-You can freelance in just about anything, including a lot of the job on this list.
+You can freelance in just about anything, including a lot of the jobs on this list.

 Instead of being employed by a company and feeling like you have to stick it out with them for a certain amount of time, freelancing gives you the freedom to pick and choose where and when you work.

-Maybe you’ve come from a digital marketing background, take those skills you’ve learnt, find a few clients and work remotely anywhere in the world!
+Maybe you’ve come from a digital marketing background, for example.
+If so, take the skills you’ve learnt, find a few clients, and hey presto – you can work remotely anywhere in the world!

-The other option could be prospecting to local companies (wherever you are in the world) and help them with your professional skills.
+Another option could be prospecting to local companies (wherever you are in the world) and helping them with your professional skills.